Data Types - Does size really matter? - DateTime vs. DateTime2

 Most tables have 1-2 DateTime fields at a minimum.
 A create date, modified date.
-Other fields might be order date, process date, purchase date, fulfill.
+Other fields might be order, process, purchase, and fulfillment dates.

 A DateTime datatype column with a date/time stored in it is 8 bytes and looks like this: